The Offbeat Blog

 Of course, it's your party and you get to ultimately decide what music gets played and what doesn't, but there's no doubt that the best parties are the ones where everyone gets to have fun on the dancefloor.

-We were thinking that we would ask our guests to suggest a couple of songs each on the RSVP, is that helpful to you?
+We were thinking that we would ask our guests to each suggest a couple of song requests on the RSVP, is that helpful to you?

 On the face it it sounds like a great idea that should guarantee everyone will get to hear something they like and ensure that whatever song is playing at least someone there loves it, right?